Whoohoo! Packing time for the tropical island of Maui. Don’t know where to start?

 32. Dry shampoo (Optional)

-I try not to wash my hair every day, but at the same time, summers in Maui are hot and humid.
-Dry shampoo came in handy very frequently.
+I try not to wash my hair every day, but at the same time, summers in Hawaii are hot and humid.
+Dry shampoo comes in handy very frequently.

 33. DIY survival kit